ember-learn/ember-blog/content/the-ember-times-issue-180.md

 👋 Emberistas! 🐹

-Happy 10 year anniversary, Ember.js!
-Prettier for Handlebars Support 🙌,
-Embroider in 3.5 weeks 📝,
-Ember takes the GAAD Pledge,
-Quickstart to authentication,
-Built with Ember: Fleetbase,
-and new and shiny add-ons ✨.
+Ember's 10 year anniversary, Prettier for Handlebars support, Embroider in 3.5 weeks, GAAD pledge, quickstart to authentication, built with Ember: Fleetbase, and new and shiny add-ons ✨

 ---

 ## Happy 10 year anniversary, Ember.js! 🎉